Rangahau o Kiwis Count Kiwis Count

 The Government has committed to setting clear priorities for public services, along with clear performance objectives and measures to achieve better outcomes and improved public services for New Zealanders.

-- 80% of respondents were satisfied or very satisfied with their most recent government service, slightly up from 79% in the June quarter.
+- 82% of respondents were satisfied or very satisfied with their most recent government service, the same as the December 2024 quarter and the highest since September 2017.

 The graph below shows the scores for each quarter as well as those from the previous usage of this question.